DL 249

 Discussions of racism and anti-racism have been getting a lot of attention in recent days as Americans around the country rise up against police violence.

 In this, I see a number of white folks that are struggling with understanding systemic racism, institutional racism, and privilege.
-The following video is an excellent lesson about privilege.
+This video is an excellent lesson about privilege.

-• Educate yourself about systemic racism in this country.
-Use your voice and influence to direct the folks that walk alongside you in real life (or follow you on the internet), toward the voice of someone that is living a marginalized/disenfranchised experience;
+- Educate yourself about systemic racism in this country.
+Use your voice and influence to direct folks toward the voice of someone living a marginalized experience

 I have made these mistakes several times, and I will most likely make them again.
 I'm thankful for the trust and guidance from colleagues and friends as they show me compassion.